ZhangJD-ong/AI-assistant-for-breast-tumor-segmentation/README.md

 * More data are available at https://doi.org/10.5281/zenodo.8068383.

 ## Citation
-If you find the code or data useful, please consider citing it using the following format:
+If you find the code or data useful, please consider citing the following papers:

 * Zhang et al., A robust and efficient AI assistant for breast tumor segmentation from DCE-MRI via a spatial-temporal framework, Patterns (2023), https://doi.org/10.1016/j.patter.2023.100826
+* Zhang et al., Recent advancements in artificial intelligence for breast cancer: Image augmentation, segmentation, diagnosis, and prognosis approaches, Seminars in Cancer Biology (2023), https://doi.org/10.1016/j.semcancer.2023.09.001